scottstilson/houserules/README.md

 - No one may argue about shotgun, which can only be called when both contestants are outside.
 - No child may enter the car after being picked up by a parent and look at their phone till at least ten minutes into the ride.
+- No one may remove the Lightning-to-aux adapter from the home stereo cable or car stereo cable.
+If someone does, they will lose their phone or iPod for the balance of the day.

 **Specific to Sullivan**